 Wood is one of the oldest materials used to make kitchen tools, and for good reason.
 Wood is naturally more antibacterial than any man-made material.
 Recent studies have shown that plastics and derivatives can harbor bacterial despite protective measures.
 Those scratches and dents in plastic harbor germs.

 Wood is easy to clean and protect from germs.
-Most wooden spoons, utensils and cutting boards are treated with mineral oils, which helps create an inert, neutral surface that provides a shield.
+Most quality wooden spoons and utensils are treated with mineral oil, which helps create an inert, neutral surface that provides a shield.
+Untreated wood will easily stain and dry out.

-To keep your wooden spoons and cutting boards in the best shape possible, follow these tips:
+To keep your wooden spoons in the best shape possible, follow these tips:

 from